matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips3.md

         :else 10))
 ~~~

 Depending on the range `rng`, I would select different spacing between the ticks on an axis.
-But that's not really general enough.
+But that's not general enough.
 So what I came up with instead is this:

 * generate some multipliers, such as `(1.0 10.0 100.0 1000.0 10000.0 100000.0)`
 * multiply each with `1`, `2.5` and `5`, then flatten those result vectors
-* then, with this sequence of possible and a target value of five ticks (which look good in a histogram IMHO), call `best-increment` function
+* then, with this sequence of possible and a target value of five ticks (which look good in a histogram IMHO), call the `best-increment` function
 * there, the candidate increments are sorted by the delta between the desired number of ticks and the number of ticks we'd get with the respective increment
 * the first of these sorted values is returned, which is the one with the smallest delta

 This approach is much more generic and seems to work well.

 D> I'm always amazed that we can do all these calculations whenever there's a change in the data.
-The browser really has become a powerful environment these days.
+The browser has become a powerful environment these days indeed.

 Finally in this namespace, there's the `histogram-calc` function: